Resources for Clubs

 One key way we help clubs achieve their goals is by providing funding!

-We have grants for affiliation, attending Uni events, minor projects & events (up to $1,500), major projects & events (up to $5,000) and development and training.
+We have grants for affiliation, attending Uni events, minor/major projects & events and development and training.

 Clubs funding sits within the University and comes from your SSAF.
 When you successfully affiliate, we assign you an account line with a reference code (known as a 'WBS').
 This is your main transaction account reference within La Trobe Finance and you should quote your WBS in any request for grants, invoicing, financial or transaction support via the Clubs staff.
 It is unique to your club and will remain the same for however many years you choose to affiliate with us.